Edited 8/11/21 – These are the current rules

 Trash talking is permitted as long as it is not cruel, racially motivated, hateful, or a personal attack on another player.
 The trash talking should only be good natured and shall not be allowed to get out of hand.
 Threats of physical violence are in no way allowed.
 The team captain shall ensure that their players behave themselves.

 Due to Rhode Island regulations, consumption of alcohol on the fields is strictly prohibited.
 If a person is seen consuming alcohol on the field, that person’s team immediately forfeits that day’s game and may, at the discretion of RI Kickball be removed from the league.

 The pitcher must stay behind the pitching strip until the ball is kicked.
 Failure to do so results in a ball.
-All infielders must stay behind the imaginary line stretching from designated cones lined on the field until the ball is kicked.
-The cones will be approximately 10 feet from home plate.
-Failure to do so results in a ball.

 The catcher must start behind the kicker until the ball is kicked.
 The catcher shall not interfere with the kicker in any way.
 Failure to abide by this rule results in a ball.

 The position of catcher and pitcher are required positions.
 Teams maybe disperse there rest of the their team throughout the field as they see fit.